Community Environmental Conservation Promoter

 Learn more about the Volunteer experience in Panama: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

 During Pre-Service Training, couples live in the same home and are requested to speak Spanish with each other and the host family to improve language learning.
-During their service, they will live together first with a host family and then on their own.
+During their service, they will live together, sometimes for three months with a host family and then on their own, or directly into private accommodations.
 Couples will be placed in medium to large communities, to ensure sufficient work is available for both Volunteers.